fixie-ai/ultravox/README.md

 The current version of Ultravox (v0.1), when invoked with audio content has a time-to-first-token (TTFT) of approximately 200ms, and a tokens-per-second rate of ~100, all using a Llama 3 8B backbone.
 While quite fast, we believe there is considerable room for improvement in these numbers.

-Ultravox currently takes in audio and emits speech.
+Ultravox currently takes in audio and emits streaming text.
 As we evolve the model, we'll train it to be able to emit a stream of speech tokens that can then be converted directly into raw audio by an appropriate unit vocoder.
 We're interested in working with interested parties to build this functionality!

 ### Demo